infolis/infolis-web/help/api.md

 Feel free to look around and test our API.
-Basically, there are only two essential methods for uploading files and executing a linking algorithm.
+Basically, there are only two essential methods for uploading files and executing an algorithm.
 Note that uploaded files will not be available for download for copyright reasons.

 Check out some [example URI